• Home

 5. Watch Immersive Performances to Learn the History & Culture of the Tujia Minority

-The immersive performance of “Blooming in Furong – Carnival of Bizika” (“Bizika” means “native people” in Tujia dialect) staged at major attractions in Furong Ancient Town takes tourists to delve into the history and culture of the Tujia minority in a vivid way.
-Through 4 parts, the show reproduces important occasions of the nationality, such as battle scenes, victory celebrations, and grand inspections by the Tusi King, as well as Tujia people’s life and love stories happened around the Youshui River.
+You can also enjoy the immersive performance “Blooming in Furong – Carnival of Bizika” (“Bizika” means “native people” in Tujia dialect).
+It is staged at major attractions in Furong Ancient Town, and it presents the history and culture of the Tujia minority in a more vivid way.
+The show reproduces important occasions of Tujia Minority, such as battle scenes, victory celebrations, and grand inspections by the Tusi King, as well as Tujia people’s life and love stories happened around the Youshui River.

 6. Explore Xizhou Bronze Pillar: A Relic of Ancient Sacrifice

-The Xizhou Bronze Pillar, a significant historical artifact standing in Furong Ancient Town.
+The Xizhou Bronze Pillar is a significant historical artifact in Furong Ancient Town.
 It’s story can be dated back to the Western Zhou Dynasty.
-Once used in Tujia sacrificial ceremonies, it served as a silent witness to the region’s ancient rituals and political significance.
-Its intricate carvings greatly show the artistic and cultural achievements of the Tujia people.
+It served as a silent witness to the region’s ancient rituals and political significance.
+Its carvings greatly show the artistic and cultural achievements of the Tujia people.

 How to Tour Furong Ancient Town

-It would be the best if you can prepare 1 day + 1 night to spend here, so that you can fully experience Furong Ancient Town.
-Spend the first day visiting the main highlights like Tusi Square, Copper Column Garden, Tuwang Bridge, and Tuwang Palace, then walk along Wuli (Five-Mile) Street.
-At this stop, you can browse handicrafts and try some local foods.
-And staying overnight allows you to enjoy the illuminated stilted houses and waterfall at night.
+1 day + 1 night offer the best experience, allowing you to fully experience Furong Ancient Town.
+Use the first day visiting the main highlights like Tusi Square, Copper Column Garden, Tuwang Bridge, and Tuwang Palace, then walk along Wuli (Five-Mile) Street.
+Staying overnight allows you to enjoy the illuminated stilted houses and waterfall at night.

 The recommended travel route: